mre/endler.dev/content/2025/taste/index.md

 Both can be true at the same time.
 I think good taste is a personal journey and you should not stop caring.
+In fact, if you do stop caring, that's how you end up with low-quality products and mediocre work.

 There's profound joy in learning to distinguish the good from the bad.
 It leads to owning better tools, making smarter purchases.